 Pay attention to vitamin D. Your body needs vitamin D to absorb calcium.
 For adults ages 19 to 70, the RDA of vitamin D is 600 international units (IUs) a day.
 The recommendation increases to 800 IUs a day for adults age 71 and older.

-Good sources of vitamin D include oily fish, such as tuna and sardines, egg yolks, and fortified milk.
-Sunlight also contributes to the body's production of vitamin D. If you're worried about getting enough vitamin D, ask your doctor about supplements.
+Good sources of vitamin D include oily fish, such as salmon, trout, whitefish and tuna.
+Additionally, mushrooms, eggs and fortified foods, such as milk and cereals, are good sources of vitamin D. Sunlight also contributes to the body's production of vitamin D. If you're worried about getting enough vitamin D, ask your doctor about supplements.

 If you're concerned about your bone health or your risk factors for osteoporosis, including a recent bone fracture, consult your doctor.
 He or she might recommend a bone density test.
 The results will help your doctor gauge your bone density and determine your rate of bone loss.
 By evaluating this information and your risk factors, your doctor can assess whether you might be a candidate for medication to help slow bone loss.

 - Bone health for life: Health information basics for you and your family.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases. https://www.bones.nih.gov/health-info/bone/bone-health/bone-health-life-health-information-basics-you-and-your-family.
 Accessed Jan.
 25, 2019.

 - Exercise and bone health.
 American Academy of Orthopaedic Surgeons. https://orthoinfo.aaos.org/en/staying-healthy/exercise-and-bone-health/.
 Accessed Jan.
 25, 2019.

 - Golden NH, et al. Optimizing bone health in children and adolescents.
 Pediatrics.
 2014;134:e1229.